shehanmkg/CSMS/docs/rules.md

 The logs should be saved for analysis and debugging purposes.

+## MicroOCPP Simulator Integration Guidelines

+This document outlines the verified connection parameters and guidelines for using the MicroOCPP simulator with the CSMS WebSocket server.

+### Connection Configuration

+For successful connection between the MicroOCPP simulator and the CSMS WebSocket server, use the following verified configuration:

+#### Backend URL
+- **Format**: `ws://192.168.4.43:9220/CP001`
+- **Notes**: Use your host machine's actual IP address (run `ifconfig` or `ipconfig` to find it)
+- **Important**: The chargeBoxId in the URL path must match the Chargebox ID configuration

+#### Chargebox ID
+- **Value**: `CP001` (or other unique identifier for testing stations)
+- **Requirements**: Must match the ID in the Backend URL path

+#### Protocol
+- **Value**: `ocpp1.6`
+- **Requirements**: The server only accepts OCPP 1.6

+#### Connection Settings
+- **Ping Interval**: `5` (seconds)
+- **Reconnect Interval**: `10` (seconds)

+### Troubleshooting Common Issues

+If connection issues occur, verify the following:

+1. **Server is Running**: Ensure the CSMS WebSocket server is running on port 9220
+2. **Correct IP Address**: Use the host machine's actual IP address, not localhost or host.docker.internal
+3. **URL Format**: Verify the URL format includes the protocol, IP, port, and chargeBoxId
+4. **Network Access**: Ensure the Docker container can access the host on port 9220
+5. **Consistent IDs**: Verify the chargeBoxId in the URL matches the configured Chargebox ID

+### OCPP Operations

+The current implementation supports the following OCPP operations:

+- **BootNotification**: Fully supported with proper response
+- **Heartbeat**: Fully supported with timestamp synchronization
+- **Other Messages**: Basic message routing implemented, detailed handling coming in next sprint

+### Development Workflow

+When developing and testing with the simulator:

+1. Start the CSMS server first
+2. Configure the simulator with the settings above
+3. Connect using the simulator dashboard
+4. Monitor logs in both the server and simulator for detailed connection information

 ## MicroOCPP Simulator Integration Rules

 ### 1. Simulator Usage Guidelines